 Now, let’s get started!

 Saintpaulia prefers well-drained soil, but cuttings are even more particular.

-For this project I mixed 2 parts perlite to 1 part African violet potting mix.
+For this project I mixed two parts perlite to one part African violet potting mix.
 It should look like a delicious crumbled cookie concoction.

 Step 2 – Add Water